 In the other Asian countries the prevailing maximum tax rate is 25%.
 It is, therefore, suggested that the tax rate should be brought down to 25%.
-Since the government had already reduced pre-custom tariff from 15% to 12.5% par with prevailing tariff rates of other Asian countries in the Budget 2006-07, we propose to reduce maximum tax rate from 30% to 25% to boost the economy, employment and overall tax collection which will give new economic scenario to the country.
+We propose to reduce maximum tax rate from 30% to 25% to boost the economy, employment and overall tax collection which will give new economic scenario to the country.

 Rate of Tax Proposed income structure

-10% Up to Rs.5 lacs (above basic exemption)
+10% Up to Rs.8 lacs (above basic exemption)

-20% Rs. $5 - 7.5$ lacs
+20% Rs.
+8 lacs - Rs.
+15 Lacs

 25% Above Rs.
-7.5 lacs
+15 lacs